 This state of physical and emotional exhaustion can frequently rear its ugly head in law offices for two primary reasons:

 - Intense job demands: The high pressure and competitive nature of law firms challenge attorneys to work longer and harder, all while juggling rigid deadlines, business development efforts and client demands.
-In fact, the Thomson Reuters Legal Executive Institute’s 2019 State of U.S. Small Law Firms Report, found that acquiring new business and spending too much time on administrative tasks were the top two challenges cited by firms.
+In fact, in a survey conducted by Thomson Reuters, law firms cited acquiring new business and spending too much time on administrative tasks as their top two challenges.

 - Lack of sufficient resources: On top of the immense pressures found the office, firms tend to lack resources that can help alleviate stress in the workplace, including flexible schedule options, open feedback, office engagement, and social support groups.